Ranger tips: Lincoln National Park

 What kind of animals can be spotted in the park?

 Lincoln National Park has abundant native wildlife.
-It’s likely you’ll spot western grey kangaroos and emus, and in the warmer months you might see Rosenberg goannas and other reptiles.
+It is likely you’ll spot western grey kangaroos and emus, and in the warmer months you might see Rosenberg goannas and other reptiles.
 Dolphins, seals and sea lions can often be spotted just off the coast.

 Prefer to explore at your own pace?
 Check out 5 treasures in Lincoln National Park or 10 things to see and do at Lincoln National Park for more insider tips to plan your next visit.

-Main image: Lincoln National Park rangers Elly Schultz and Kyle Watters
+Main image: Lincoln National Park ranger Elly Schultz